mrizvic/nodemcu-uart2mqtt/README.md

 Code is written in such manner that it should reconnect if connection to MQTT broker goes offline for some reason.
 It also reconnects if WIFI AP disappears and appears later.
 I tried this.

+## Installation

+Just upload init.lua to your nodemcu / esp8266 using your favourite esp file uploader :) I find it easy with http://esp8266.ru/esplorer/ .
+I tried on Windows 7 and Linux.

 ## Flowchart diagrams

 ![nodemcu init](https://raw.githubusercontent.com/mrizvic/nodemcu-uart2mqtt/master/nodemcuinit.png)